PyRepair/maniple/training-data/summarize-experiment-v2/pandas/145/prompt_response_response_10.md

-The bug in the function `dispatch_to_series` seems to be causing issues when it comes to handling the multiplication of a DataFrame and a Series containing timedelta data, specifically the 'NaT' (Not a Time) values.
-To fix this bug, we need to update the logic in the function to handle the presence of 'NaT' values appropriately during the multiplication operation.
+The possible cause of the bug is the incorrect handling of the column-wise operation and the evaluation using expressions.evaluate, leading to incorrect values and types for the variables right and a.

+Potential approaches for fixing the bug:
+1. Revisit the logic for handling the column-wise operation and evaluation using expressions.evaluate to ensure correct transformations and operations are applied to the input data.
+2. Review the handling of different input types for the right parameter to ensure proper dispatching and operation.

-Here's the corrected version of the `dispatch_to_series` function:
+Here is the corrected code for the problematic function:

 ```python
 def dispatch_to_series(left, right, func, str_rep=None, axis=None):